jfoucher/flickholdr/README.md

 ##install##

-Copy these files to a publicly accessible folder on your web server and open the corredponding url in your browser.
+Copy these files to a publicly accessible folder on your web server.
+Edit application/config/config.php and change $config['base_url'] to the url you will use to access fyour flickholdr installation.
+Open the corresponding url in your browser.
 You should be greeted with the home page, similar to the one curently viewable at http://flickholdr.com